 Quinnipiac started a new chapter when Fekete and the Bobcats returned to the Metro Atlantic Athletic Conference (MAAC) in 2014.
 The Bobcats quickly made an impact in their return to the MAAC under Fekete's leadership, earning the No. 2 seed in the conference tournament in 2015 and falling just short in the championship game 16-14 at top-seeded Marist.
 Senior defender Connor French was a first-team All-MAAC selection and was chosen to participate in the USILA/LaxWorld North-South Game after the season.

-In the team's first Northeast Conference season, Fekete directed the Bobcats to a share of the NEC Regular Season Title in 2011.
-By virtue of a tie-breaker, QU went into the tournament as the #2 seed and advanced to the finals with a double overtime win over Robert Morris.
+In the team's first Northeast Conference season in 2011, Fekete directed the Bobcats to a share of the NEC regular season title.
+By virtue of a tiebreaker, QU went into the tournament as the #2 seed and advanced to the finals with a double overtime win over Robert Morris.
 The campaign ended with a setback in the championship game, but the Bobcats had already established new standards for the future of the program.